 Regular 3 phase delta looks like this:

 There are many ways to get around three phase open delta, perhaps the best is a rotary phase converter.
-This piece of equipment will take a 240 volt split phase and add a third leg.
-These legs will not be 120 degrees apart, as they would be in a true three phase, however, they will be close enough that 3 phase motors and transformers will be happy.
+This piece of equipment will take a 240-volt split phase and add a third leg.
+These legs will not be 120 degrees apart, as they would be in a true three-phase, however, they will be close enough that 3 phase motors and transformers will be happy.

 This leads to an unbalanced voltage/current condition which needs to be accounted for in the design of the unit.
-The second way to do this is to power a three phase generator with a split phase motor.
+The second way to do this is to power a three-phase generator with a split-phase motor.
 This will completely isolate the 3 phase equipment from the utility service and provide for true three phase power.

 The downside to any motor/generator or rotary converter is moving parts and conversion inefficiencies.
 At any transmitter site that uses this type of equipment, either a backup power converter or a lower power split phase backup transmitter should be installed.
-With all mechanical things, eventually this will need to be repaired and it would suck to be off air while that is happening.
+With all mechanical things, eventually, this will need to be repaired and it would suck to be off the air while that is happening.